hoprnet/hoprnet/docs/hopr-documentation/docs/developers/connecting-node.md

 Unlike our REST API endpoint, to see interactions against our HOPR node WebSocket server, we need to use a client to both send and listen connections in our HOPR node.
 Our suggested client is [websocat](https://github.com/vi/websocat), which you can install by running our
-`./scripts/install-websocat.sh` [script](https://raw.githubusercontent.com/hoprnet/hoprnet/master/scripts/install-websocat.sh) from our monorepo.
+`./install-websocat.sh` [script](https://raw.githubusercontent.com/hoprnet/hoprnet/master/scripts/install-websocat.sh) from our monorepo.
+To install, make sure to run it from the `scripts` folder, as it will install it in the parent folder under a `.bin` folder, and will not export it to your `$PATH`.

 :::warning @TODO
 Migrate `install-websocat.sh` script to allow one-line setup via bash pipeing